ioBroker/ioBroker.js-controller/docs/en/downloads/ioBroker_Image_RPi_2-3-4_20191127_buster.md

 Host name of this machine [hostname]: ENTER
 ```

-Special features when installing in a multi-host system are described here:
+Special features when installing in a multihost system are described here:

 [Click here](config/multihost.md)

-Release of redis for the user iobroker the backitup adapter can also access redis, the user must be given the necessary rights with:
+Approval of redis for the iobroker user the backitup adapter can also access redis, the user must be given the necessary rights to do so with:

 `sudo usermod -a -G redis iobroker`